Projects

 Update project information:

-- Keep description current in Info tab
+- Keep description current in Details tab

 - Update goals and objectives as project evolves